vaquarkhan/microservices-recipes-a-free-gitbook/chapters/20-km3-maturity-model.md

 ## 20.3 Legal & usage

 KM3 is an **original methodology by Viquar Khan**; please cite.
 Copyright in the written expression is held by the author.
 Book prose is under CC BY-NC-ND 4.0; code under MIT.
 See [LICENSING.md](../LICENSING.md), [COPYRIGHT.md](../COPYRIGHT.md), and [CITATIONS.md](../CITATIONS.md).
-No trademark is claimed at this time.
+Pattern names use ™ / ℠ as common-law identifiers; no registered trademark (®) is claimed unless stated.

 ---